-The above-mentioned risk management measures in underwriting policy are used for risk mitigation together with diversification and risk transfer.
+Similar to the non-life sector, the mitigation measures mentioned above were also used here for risk mitigation.
 Almost all of the catastrophe risk is reinsured.
 As mentioned above, total health underwriting risk is of minor importance.

-Due to the minor importance of health underwriting risk for the risk profile of VIG Holding, no additional stress tests or sensitivity analysis were carried out.
+Due to the minor importance of health underwriting risk for the risk profile of VIG Holding, no additional stress tests or sensitivity analyses were carried out.